SSL_CONF_cmd - send configuration command

 operations are permitted.
 Note: if no -key option is set then a

-private key is not loaded unless the flag
+private key is not loaded: it does not currently use the -cert

 - -dhparam